-FORM 10-K Mark One) Mark One) 3 OR 15(d) OF THE SECURITIES FYCH.
-ANCE ACT OF 1034 Annual Report Fursuant To Section 1 3 OR 15(d) OF THE SECURITIES EACH ANGE ACT OF 1954 For the ne fiscal year ended DECEMBER 31, 2024 or ☐ TRANSITION REPORT PURSUANT TO SECTI XCHANGE ACT OF 1934 For the tran sition period fromto Commission file number: 001-40645 RYAN SPE RYAN PECIALTY CIALTY HOLDING GS, INC. (Exact name of registrant as specified in its charter) Delaware 86-2526344 (State or Other Jurisdiction (IRS Employer of Incorporation) 155 North Wacker Drive, Suite 4000 Identification No.) Chicago, Illinois 60606 (Address of Principal Executive Offices) (Zip Code) Registrant's Tel ephone Number, Including Area Code:312 784-6001 Securities registered pursuant to Section 12(b) of the A Act: Title of each class Trading Symbol Name of each exchange on which registered Class A Common Stock, \$0.001 par value per share RYAN The New York Stock Exchange Securities regi stered pursuant to Section 12(g) of the Act: NONE ndicate by check mark if the registrant is a well-known se easoned issuer, as defined in Rule 405 of the So ecurities Act.
-Yes 🗷 No 🗆 ndicate by check mark if the registrant is not required to f tile reports pursuant to Section 13 or Section 1: 5(d) of the Exchange Act.
-Yes $\square$ No 🗷 Indicate by check mark whether the registrant (1) has file during the preceding 12 months (or for such shorter period requirements for the past 90 days.
-Yes $\blacksquare$ No $\square$ indicate by check mark whether the registrant has submit Regulation S-T (§232.405 of this chapter) during the preceders $\boxtimes$ No $\square$ indicate by check mark whether the registrant is a large a emerging growth company.
-See the definitions of "large company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer ★ Accelerated filer □ N on-accelerated filer Smaller reporting co ompany Emerging growth company
+FORM 10-K

+(Mark One)

+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or

+For the fiscal year ended DECEMBER 31, 2024

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from \\\\\\ to \\\\\ to \\\\\ Commission file number: 001-40645

+RYAN SPECIALTY HOLDINGS, INC.

+(Exact name of registrant as specified in its charter)

+Delaware 86-2526344

+(State or Other Jurisdiction (IRS Employer

+of Incorporation) Identification No.)

+155 North Wacker Drive, Suite 4000

+Chicago, Illinois 60606

+(Address of Principal Executive Offices) (Zip Code)

+Registrant's Telephone Number, Including Area Code:312 784-6001

+Securities registered pursuant to Section 12(b) of the Act:

+Name of each exchange Title of each class Trading Symbol on which registered Class A Common Stock, \$0.001 par value per RYAN The New York Stock Exchange share

+Securities registered pursuant to Section 12(g) of the Act: NONE

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗷 No 🗌

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Exchange Act.
+Yes 🗆 No 🗷

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer 🔲 Accelerated filer 🗋 Non-accelerated filer 📋 Smaller reporting company 📋 Emerging growth company 📋